|

 coaching textbooks form the basis of coach training modules in

 universities and training schools around the world.
-However, her
+However, the

 Today's busy professionals require accelerated